Home / Super booster / Super and tax / Division 296 super tax explained (including calculator)

 Although Division 296 tax is assessed to individuals, super funds must first calculate earnings at the fund level and then allocate those earnings between members.

-For SMSFs, Treasury has indicated that regulations will require the use of a special actuarial certificate to allocate earnings, even for some funds that are entirely in accumulation phase.
+For SMSFs, Treasury has indicated that regulations may require the use of an actuarial certificate to allocate earnings, even for some funds that are entirely in accumulation phase.

 Treasury has also indicated that SMSFs with assets notionally allocated to specific members will still be required to apply a common allocation method, effectively ignoring those specific allocations.

-Large APRA-regulated funds will instead be required to allocate earnings between members on a fair and reasonable basis, consistent with their existing systems.
+Large APRA-regulated funds will instead be required to allocate earnings between members on a fair and reasonable basis, with reference to how long the individual has been a member of the fund and the investment option(s) they hold.

 Related topics,